flgkd/integer-linear-programming-notes/notes/14-convex-relaxation-of-structured-binary-decisions-via-mixed-norms.md

 \omega_g=\sqrt{d_g}.
 $$

-In engineering models, better weights may come from:
+In engineering models, useful weights may reflect:

 - fixed activation costs;
 - capacities;
 - normalized resource usage;
 - physical units.

+Using an activation cost as a weight can encode its relative importance, but it does not make the mixed-norm penalty exactly equal to a fixed-charge objective.
 There is no universally optimal weighting rule.

 ### 12.4 Shrinkage Bias